 Since each issue of the journal is on a particular theme, papers should be submitted on that theme.
 The themes that have been chosen for future issues are published in each issue of the journal, and are also listed at http://www.environmentandurbanization.org/themes-future-issues.

-Papers may also be submitted to the section on Climate Change and Cities, and the Feedback section for papers responding to themes covered in previous issues.
+Papers may also be submitted to the Feedback section, which includes papers responding to themes covered in previous issues.
 However, there is usually a backlog of papers waiting to be published in the Feedback section.

 Papers should be submitted by 15th March for the October issue, and 15th September for the April issue.
 The editorial team tries to get responses back to authors within two months of receiving the paper.
 The peer review process can take up to several months.